Klovy-Chat/klovy-chat-backend/README.md

 ### Environment Variables

-Create a `.env.production` file in the root directory:
+Create a `.env` file in the root directory:

 ```env
 PORT=3000